Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential: Introduction

-Furthermore, if $p < 3$ and $\sigma \geq \frac{p+3}{p}$, then we have the improved bound $\langle |x| \rangle_t \lesssim 1 + t^\frac{2p}{3(p+1)}$. \end{thm} \begin{rmk} It might seem paradoxical that the decrease $p$, which should increase the ability of the nonlinearity to disperse concentrated states, instead leads to a \textit{decrease} in the speed at which nonradiative states spread.
-This can be understood by observing that any part of the solution which has spread far from the solution will be less affected by the potential $V$, and thus more able to scatter to infinity.
+\begin{rmk} It might seem paradoxical that decreasing $p$, which \textit{increases} the ability of the nonlinearity to disperse concentrated states, also \textit{decreases} in the speed at which nonradiative states spread.
+This can be understood by noting that outgoing waves that are located far from the origin and have nonnegligible energy will be traveling fast enough to scatter freely.
 Since the defocusing nonlinearity aids in this scattering, any weakly bound part of the solution must stay closer to the origin for small $p$ to avoid becoming radiation. \end{rmk}

-Next, we consider the problem~\eqref{eqn:NLS} with mass supercritical nonlinearity $p > 5$, and prove that solutions split asymptotically into a free wave and a localized part which spreads slowly in time:
+Next, we consider the problem~\eqref{eqn:NLS} with mass supercritical nonlinearity $p > 5$, and prove that the solutions split asymptotically into a free wave and a localized part which spreads slowly in time:

 \begin{thm} Suppose $\sigma \geq 2$ and $p > 5$ Then, any solution to~\eqref{eqn:NLS} satisfying~\eqref{eqn:bdd-energy-hypo} can be written as